untilde/paketti-manual/README.md

 - Buy Paketti via [Gumroad](https://lackluster.gumroad.com/l/paketti) for a one time purchase.

 # Roadmap
-I'm slowly processing through a bunch of Renoise Forums, such as "Ideas and Suggestions", "Beginners Questions" and filtering through them one thread at a time to see new ideas, deciding "This can be scripted" -> and add it to the todo-list.

-The Ideas and Suggestions forum dump I created, has all the thread posts from 2002 onwards to 2024 April, all 7361 of them and as of October 30th I had only 4400 of them left to go through.
-This is only the beginning, because once I have made it through that list, it's time to check out the 5000+ Beginners questions, and the other couple of thousand threads from "Renoise Tools Discussion" & "Renoise Tools" for abandoned tools.
+As of 17th of December, I've processed and filtered through all the 7361 `Ideas and Suggestions` threads (2002 to May 2024), and have picked 1736 of them for keeping.
+This chunk of PDFs can be divided into four different segments.

+1. Already in Paketti
+2. Can be added to Paketti
+3. Complex but could be done, maybe
+4. Blocked by API - will keep these and process through them after there's new API functions.
+Kind of like the [blockeyByAPI label](https://github.com/esaruoho/paketti/issues?q=is%3Aissue+label%3AblockedByAPI) that already exists for the Paketti issues

+I have also downloaded all the threads from the same time-period for `Beginners Questions`, `Tool Announcements` & `Tool Discussions`.

+The objective here is to find abandoned tools, tool ideas, and questions from beginners, which might actually turn out to be clever feature requests in disguise - a lot of people ask for things that make sense to them, at the start of moving to a new music making app, only to be told "doesn't exist here".
+The Beginners Questions was around 5000+ posts.

 After I've filtered up a list of things I can do, it's time to turn them into tickets.
-As of today, I have 543 items picked from "Ideas and Suggestions" - some of which I have already scripted.

 I'm also running through contacting people and asking for more details, trying to get more ideas of their issues with Renoise or trackers..
 And one thing leads to another.

 If there's anything in the manual here, that feels obscure or requires more explaining, please send me a message or leave an issue, and I'll try to flesh it out and write it more clearly.

-So to repeat, I'm adding features people have requested over the past 22 years, I'm adding features from other trackers, and also tweaking abandoned tools and making them work again, but the Paketti way, and introducing them.
+So to repeat, I'm adding features people have requested over the past 22 years, I'm adding features from other trackers, and also tweaking abandoned tools and making them work again, but the Paketti way, and adding them.

-Hence why it's useful if I can get as much support as I can to keep going at this, it feels like this'll take 3-5 years to cover everything.
+Hence why it's useful if I can get as much support as I can to keep going at this, it feels like this'll take 5-7 years to cover everything.

 # Brickwall